airsonic-advanced/airsonic-advanced/README.md

   - `UPNP_PORT` -> `UPnpPort`
   - `server.context-path` -> `server.servlet.context-path` (Airsonic will use the latter from 11.0 onwards)

+Note that Airsonic-Advanced communicates with its Web UI via websockets.
+If you're behind a proxy, you need to enable websockets and allow UPGRADE http requests through the proxy.
+A sample configuration is posted here: [nginx sample](https://github.com/airsonic-advanced/airsonic-advanced/issues/145)

 ### 11.x series
-Certain property names have been changed from 10.6 to recent snapshots of 11.0 and will be automigrated.
-When changing properties, use the modern name.
+Certain property names have been changed from 10.6 to recent snapshots of 11.0 and will be _automigrated_.
+When modifying properties, use the modern name.
   - `DatabaseConfigEmbedDriver` -> `spring.datasource.driver-class-name`
   - `DatabaseConfigEmbedUrl` -> `spring.datasource.url`
   - `DatabaseConfigEmbedUsername` -> `spring.datasource.username`